eudoxia0/eudoxia0.github.io/article/_posts/2023-04-18-my-experience-bupropion.md

    benefit is I can simply _start_ something and do a few hours of work.

-   Bupropion gave me enough executive function to overcome the worst of ADHD and to allow me to"bootstrap" productivity.
+   Bupropion gave me enough executive function to overcome the worst of ADHD and to allow me to "bootstrap" productivity.
 Since starting Bupropion, I:

    1. Started using a [todo list][todoist] daily and effectively.
    1. Became able to consciously form good habits, including doing [spaced